Prairie Blazingstar, Kansas Gayfeather

 Prairie Blazing Star,

-Please contact us by email with your address for the correct shipping cost on potted
+email with your zip code and number of plants for the correct shipping cost on potted plants.

 1 packet - $2.50 + shipping